Đông Hà Combat Base: 1972

 Over the next two weeks PAVN forces kept up a barrage of artillery, mortar and small arms fire on the ARVN positions and infiltrated small units across the river in boats.
 On 7 April the Marines withdrew from Đông Hà leaving the defense to the 1st ARVN Armored Brigade, 20th Tank Battalion, the 4th and 5th Ranger Groups and the 57th Regiment.

 On 18 April the PAVN 308th Division attacking from the southwest attempted to outflank Đông Hà but were repulsed.

 On 28 April the commander of the 20th Tank Battalion withdrew from Đông Hà to deal with a PAVN force threatening the Ái Tử Combat Base, seeing the tanks leaving the soldiers of the 57th Regiment panicked and abandoned their positions leading to the collapse of the ARVN defensive line.

 In late October the ARVN began attacks north of Quảng Trị to try to regain positions along the south bank of the Cua Viet River.
 The attacks were met with a stiff PAVN response and were stopped at the Thạch Hãn River.
 A further attack from the coast by the Vietnamese Marines in November made limited gains.
 As the ongoing peace negotiations would soon lead to a ceasefire, the South Vietnamese Joint General Staff sought the most advantageous battlefield positions possible and so ordered a further effort to regain the south bank of the Cua Viet River.
 In mid-January 1973 an attack by the Marines succeeded in recapturing the Cua Viet Base but was stopped some 5 km east of Đông Hà.
 On 27 January in accordance with the provisions of the Paris Peace Accords a ceasefire in place took effect across South Vietnam.

 Current use

-The base has been turned over to housing and shops and a large ceremonial square.
+The base has been turned over to housing and shops and a large ceremonial square, Fidel Park (Công viên Fidel).